skinnerjc/inspect_proxmox_sandbox/README.md

                 name="romeo", # name is optional, but recommended - it will be shown in the Proxmox GUI ram_mb=512 # optional, default is 2048 MB vcpus=4 # optional, default is 2.
-No attempt is made to check that this will fit in the Proxmox host.
+No attempt is made to check that this will fit in the Proxmox host. uefi_boot=True # optional, default is False.
+Generally only needed for Windows VMs.
             ),
             # A virtual machine from a local OVA, which will be uploaded from here to the Proxmox server.
             VmConfig(